 REST is an architectural style for networked systems and is a way to achieve scalability and Performance by grouping resources under a uniform interface.
-REST is not a standard but rather a set of constraints that, when applied to our architecture, enable us to build scalable RESTful web services.
+REST is not a standard but rather a set of constraints that enable us to build scalable RESTful web services when applied to our architecture.
 Its main principles are:

 By following these principles, we can create scalable and performant web services that are easy to extend and maintain.

 When working with a REST API, we usually get back a response code that indicates whether the request was successful.
 Some of the most common response codes are: